Tinkerforge/doc/en/source/Hardware/Bricklets/Barometer.rst

 The Barometer Bricklet can be used to extend the features of Bricks by the capability to measure barometric pressure in range of 10 to 1200mbar with a resolution of 0.012mbar.
-An internal temperature sensor corrects the measured values.
+An internal temperature sensor compensates for measuring errors.
-The device is equipped with a MS5611-01BA01 sensor which is designed to be used as altimeter.
+The Bricklet is equipped with a MS5611-01BA01 sensor which is designed to be used as altimeter, too.
 Since the barometric pressure is changing significantly during the day this have to be compensated in case of usage as altimeter.
-One possibility is to make sensor fusion with `IMU Brick <brick_imu>` data.
+One possibility is to make sensor fusion with `IMU Brick <brick_imu>` data to compensate these effects.

 Technical Specifications